skimzor/SZ-CGB-L/README.md

-# SZ Game Boy Color "Lite"
+# SZ Color Lite (SZ-CGB-L)

-Introducing the SZ Game Boy Color "Lite".
+Introducing the SZ Color Lite.

 # Features

 - 4-Layer Board with GND and PWR Planes
 - Conveniently-placed solder pads for aftermarket IPS screen kit controls
-- IR blasters relocated to where the contrast wheel would normally sit in the Game Boy Pocket
 - Option for tactile buttons on the directional pad, A/B, and start/select buttons (picture below is of an older revision of the PCB)
-- Reduced component transfer from donor Game Boy Color
+- Reduced component transfer from donor Game Boy Color console

 ![](images/pcb_front.JPEG)
 ![](images/pcb_back.JPEG)